Response of a Kerr black hole to a generic tidal perturbation: Conclusions

 In this work, we studied the response of an arbitrarily rotating BH, which can be either non-extremal or extremal, under scalar, electromagnetic, and gravitational tidal fields.
 Our studies include both static and dynamical tidal fields.
-We have used the Teukolsky equation in the small frequency and near-zone regimes and calculated the response of a non-extremal rotating BH to the external tidal field.
-Since the coordinate transformation defined for the calculation of the tidal response of a non-extremal rotating BH was not well-defined for extremal rotating BH, we analyzed the extremal case separately.
-We also separately studied the response of a non-extremal rotating BH to the scalar tidal field.
+We have used the Teukolsky equation in the small frequency and near-zone regimes and calculated the response of a non-extremal Kerr BH to the external tidal field.
+Since the coordinate transformation defined for the calculation of the tidal response of a non-extremal Kerr BH was not well-defined for extremal Kerr BH, we analyzed the extremal case separately.
+We also separately studied the response of a non-extremal Kerr BH to the scalar tidal field.

 This work also generalizes the results found in Ref.~\cite{Bhatt:2024yyz}, where we studied the tidal response of an arbitrarily rotating BH in a gravitational tidal field with $s=-2$.
-The results found here can be summarized as follows: \begin{itemize} \item Static tidal Love numbers of black holes vanish for generic scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of black holes vanish for axi-symmetric scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of Schwarzschild and slowly rotating Kerr black holes also vanish for non-axisymmetric scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of non-extremal and extremal rotating Kerr black holes do not vanish for non-axisymmetric scalar, electromagnetic, and gravitational tidal fields, in general. \end{itemize} We have tabulated these results in \ref{table_2}.
+The results found here can be summarized as follows: \begin{itemize} \item Static tidal Love numbers of black holes vanish for generic scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of black holes vanish for axisymmetric scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of Schwarzschild and slowly rotating Kerr black holes also vanish for non-axisymmetric scalar, electromagnetic, and gravitational tidal fields. \item Dynamical tidal Love numbers of non-extremal and extremal Kerr black holes do not vanish for non-axisymmetric scalar, electromagnetic, and gravitational tidal fields, in general. \item The logarithmic contribution to the dynamical TLNs scales as $am\omega$ and exists for non-extremal Kerr black holes, with arbitrary spin, in non-axisymmetric electromagnetic and gravitational tidal fields. \end{itemize} We have tabulated these results in \ref{table_2}.
 Moreover, for non-axisymmetric electromagnetic and gravitational tidal fields, tidal Love numbers do not remain the same when one changes the sign of the spin-weight, i.e., under the transformation $s\to -s$.
 It is yet to be explored if it has any connection with the electric and magnetic tidal Love numbers.
-Thus, the non-zero dynamical TLNs found for extremal and non-extremal Kerr black holes in Ref.~\cite{Bhatt:2024yyz} are not only a characteristic of the gravitational tidal field, but also of the scalar and the electromagnetic tidal fields.
+Thus, the non-zero dynamical TLNs found for extremal and non-extremal Kerr black holes in Ref.~\cite{Bhatt:2024yyz} are not only a characteristic of the gravitational tidal field but also of the scalar and the electromagnetic tidal fields.